eea/clms-api-docs/source/download.md

 To request the direct download links of full datasets for non-EEA datasets, the CLMS Website offers an auxiliary API.

-In the request to this auxiliary API the user needs to pass the dataset id and the collection name he wants to download, also a time period to download (in case of time-series datasets) and the API will return the direct download links for the requested dataset.
+In the request to this auxiliary API the user needs to pass the dataset id and the download information id he wants to download, also a time period to download (in case of time-series datasets) and the API will return the direct download links for the requested dataset.

 The available parameters when requesting this downloads are the following:

-- Wekeo datasets:
+- WEkEO datasets:

   - date_from: start date of the requested download in ISO format: YYYY-MM-DD
   - date_to: end date of the requested download in ISO format: YYYY-MM-DD